tractorjuice/wardley_book_chat/README.md

 - Querying the book using natural language and AI.
 - Incorporates OpenAI's GPT-4 model for generating answers.
 - Uses Streamlit for a user-friendly UI.

-How to Run
+## How to Run
-Clone the repository./
+Clone the repository.\
-Set the OpenAI API key in the Streamlit secrets manager./ Ensure you have the index.faiss and index.pkl files in the data_store directory./ Run the streamlit app using the command streamlit run app.py (replace app.py with the correct filename)./
+Set the OpenAI API key in the Streamlit secrets manager.\
+Ensure you have the index.faiss and index.pkl files in the data_store directory.\
+Run the streamlit app using the command streamlit run app.py (replace app.py with the correct filename).\

 ## Dependencies
 To run this code, you need the following Python packages: